The Value of Interaction in Data Intelligence: Related Work

 \section{Related Work}

+As Hornb{\ae}k and Oulasvirta discussed in their article \cite{Hornbaek:2017:CHI}, there are many types of interaction, and many different definitions of interaction.
+In this paper, we focused on one major category of HCI, namely the information transactions from humans to computers \cite{Saffer:2009:book}.
+The other major category of HCI is the information transactions from computers to humans, for which a related paper by Chen and Golan \cite{Chen:2016:TVCG} provides an information-theoretic discussion on data visualization.

-In the field of HCI, the term of ``value'' has several commonly-used referents, including (a) worth in usefulness, utility, benefit, merit, or importance, (b) monetary, material, developmental, or operational cost, (c) a quantity that can be measured, estimated, calculated, or computed, and (d) a principle or standard in the context of moral or ethics.
+In the field of HCI, the term of ``value'' has several commonly-used referents \cite{Friedman:1996:I,Light:2005:CHI,Gilmore:2008:CHI,Rotondo:2010:CHI}, including (a) worth in usefulness, utility, benefit, merit, or importance (e.g., \cite{Gilmore:1995:book,Cockton:2004:NordicCHI,Shneiderman:2010:book,Smith:2014:OzCHI}), (b) monetary, material, developmental, or operational cost (e.g., \cite{Donoghue:2002:book,Bias:2005:book}), (c) a quantity that can be measured, estimated, calculated, or computed (e.g., \cite{Shneiderman:2010:book}), and (d) a principle or standard in the context of moral or ethics (e.g., \cite{Light:2005:CHI}).
 In this paper, we examine the value of HCI processes primarily in terms of (a) and (c) with some supplemental discussions on (b).
 Readers who are interested in (d) may consult other works in the literature (e.g., \cite{Shilton:2018:FT,Giaccardi:2011:I,Smith:2014:OzCHI,Rotondo:2010:CHI}).

 Most research effort in HCI has been devoted to bring about the usefulness and benefits to humans.
 The goals of HCI and the criteria for good HCI are typically expressed as ``\emph{support people so that they can carry out their activities productively and safely}'' \cite{Preece:1994:book}; ``\emph{effective to use, efficient to use, safe to use, having good quality, easy to learn, easy to remember how to use}'' \cite{Preece:2015:book}; ``\emph{time to learn, speed of performance, rate of errors by users, retention over time, subjective satisfaction}'' \cite{Shneiderman:2010:book}; and ``\emph{useful, usable, used}'' \cite{Dix:2003:book}.
-On the contrary, it is less common to discuss the usefulness and benefits of HCI to computers.
-While there is little doubt that the ultimate goal is for computers to assist humans, it will be helpful to understand and measure how much a computer needs to be assisted by its users before becoming useful, usable, and used.
-It is hence desirable to complement the existing discourses on value-centered designs (e.g., \cite{Friedman:1996:I,Cockton:2004:NordicCHI,Bias:2005:book,Light:2005:CHI,Rotondo:2010:CHI}) by examining the value of HCI from the perspective of computers.